 On March 9, 2021, Osisko announced that it had placed an order for grinding equipment and ancillaries from FLSmidth consisting of a 7.3 metres (24 foot) diameter x 3.4 metres (11 foot) long gear-driven semi-autogenous grinding ("SAG") mill and a 5.2 metres (17 foot) diameter x 9.4 metres (31 foot) long gear-driven ball mill.
-The equipment is expected to be delivered to the Windfall Project in the second half of 2022.
-Installation will follow pending successful receipt of all permits and authorizations.
+The equipment will be delivered and installed upon receipt of all permits and authorizations.